cbsteh/PySawit/README.md

 1. Then, at your system's command line or prompt, type: `pip install pysawit` to download and install the PySawit.

+1. If you want the Excel user-interface to PySawit and the example files, just download the files from the `examples` folder.
+Or download the entire [`PySawit`](https://github.com/cbsteh/PySawit/archive/master.zip) repository

 1. You may also want to download and install [`Graphviz`](http://www.graphviz.org/Download.php) if you are planning to use PySawit's tracing feature to plot out a map of the program flow.
 Ensure you read the [`Graphviz`](http://www.graphviz.org/Download.php) website on how to set up the environment variable to recognize the location of graphviz files.

 ## How to use